Al-Musta'in: Death

 By the beginning of 866, with plots and treachery all around, al-Musta'in was persuaded by alternating threats and promises to abdicate in favor of al-Mu'tazz.
 He was to live at Medina with a sufficient income.
 The conditions signed, the Governor of Baghdad received the ministers and courtiers of al-Musta'in, and, having assured them he had done what he had for the best and to stop further bloodshed, sent them to Samarra to pay homage to the new Caliph.
 Al-Mu'tazz ratified the terms and took possession of Baghdad in the early days of 252 AH (866 CE).
 He also sent to al-Musta'in his mother and family from Samarra, but not until they had been stripped of everything they possessed.

+In spite of the terms of abdication, al-Musta'in was not allowed to go into exile to the Hijaz, but was instead moved to Wasit.
+In October 866 he was ordered to travel to Samarra, but on October 17, when he had arrived in the vicinity of the city, he was intercepted by a group of men sent to kill him and was quickly executed.